jb0x168/ble-spam-analysis/README.md

 ### Crashing iOS - Breakdown of exploit process

 This process was discovered by @ecto-1a during fuzzing / brute forcing of the continuity protocol.
 The exploit reflects this, playing back a random sequence of Nearby Actions, but including corrupt Nearby Info in the same packet.

 It's only been documented to trigger a system crash on newer iPhones running iOS 17.
 I've tested the behavior on an iPhone 13 Pro and Pro Max running iOS 17-17.1.1, and was not able to trigger a crash on an iPad mini or iPhone SE2 running iOS 17.1 (although it still causes innumerable popups).

 Newer phones, after showing a few popups will eventually stop responding, usually on a black screen.
 This requires a hard reboot (Vol+, Vol-, Hold Power) to restore service.
-If anyone tests it on iPhone SE3, iPhone 12, 11, 10(s) I'd love to know the results (mastodon:@jb0x168@infosec.exchange)
+If anyone tests it on iPhone SE3, iPhone 12, 11, 10(s) I'd love to know the results (mastodon: @jb0x168@infosec.exchange)

 To generate a packet for this process, we create a packet containing a Nearby Action message, two null bytes, followed by a Nearby Info message with a litle random data thrown in:
 1. Declare a valid size for the full packet